The Virtual Hospice CEO Group

 Below are details about some of our recent sessions.
 To learn more about the group, contact me.

-A very stimulating session with Rachel Beer, an experienced fundraising and comms consultant who has worked with several hospices.
+Two very stimulating sessions with Rachel Beer, an experienced fundraising and comms consultant who has worked with several hospices.

 - Does using terms such as ‘death’ and ‘dying’ alienate potential supporters and users?